awsdocs/aws-lambda-developer-guide/doc_source/logging-using-cloudtrail.md

 ```

 **Note**
 The `eventName` may include date and version information, such as `"GetFunction20150331"`, but it is still referring to the same public API\.
+For more information, see [ Services Supported by CloudTrail Event History](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events-supported-services.html#view-cloudtrail-events-supported-apis-lambda) in the *AWS CloudTrail User Guide*\.

 ## Using CloudTrail to Track Function Invocations<a name="tracking-function-invocations"></a>